Interested in visiting Manchester with your kids?

 There is a live English guided tour, or headphones in different languages.

 After completing the tour you get a personal certificate as a memory.

-4. Ride a Steam Train on the Historic East Lancashire Railway
+4. Steam Train Ride on East Lancashire Railway

 This 12 mile long, recently restored railway will take you through beautiful countryside of northwest England.